gskorupa/cricket-hcms/documents/building.md

 ## Build script

-Script `build-image.sh` could be used to build and publish the Cricket HCMS Docker image.
+Script `build-image.sh` can be used to build and publish the Cricket HCMS Docker image.

 ```shell
 sh build-image.sh ./dev.cfg